hCaptcha/hcaptcha-android-sdk/README.md

 * RATE_LIMITED (31): spam detected
 * INVALID_CUSTOM_THEME (32): invalid custom theme
 * ERROR (29): general failure

+#### Debugging Tips

+Useful error messages are often rendered on the hCaptcha checkbox.
+For example, if the sitekey within your config is invalid, you'll see a message there.
+To quickly debug your local instance using this tool, set `.size(HCaptchaSize.NORMAL)`

 #### Verify the completed challenge